bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Here are some improvements that could be made to the game.
 I'll leave it to you to figure out how to implement them:

-+ Dots disappear when you "collect" them. _Hint: Look up a JavaScript function to remove an item from an array._
++ Dots disappear when you fly over them (right now, they continue down the canvas even if the player has flown over them). _Hint: Look up a JavaScript function to remove an item from an array._
 + Page looks nicer. _Hint: maybe go and learn some CSS so you know how to style the web page._
 + "Play again" functionality. _Hint: You might need a function to reinitialize all the variables.
-At the very least, you could set it up so that the `r` key reloaded the page._
+At the very least, you could set it up so that the `r` key reloads the page._
 + High score system.
 This one is tricky to implement with just a file and browser, because many browsers block cookies and local storage (which are the best option for creating a high score system) from local files.
 You could look into putting your web page online and then try it.
 + Better looking player and dots.
 You could look up how to display an image instead of a circle on a canvas, and then replace the circles with custom-designed characters.
 + Better player-over-dot detection.
 Right now, the player has to be exactly centered over the dot for the game to detect it.
-It would be nice if there was a margin so that it was a little easy to get points. _Hint: change the `if` statement condition so that it checks whether the distance from the players coordinates to the dots coordinates is less than a limit you set._
+It would be nice if there was a margin so that it was a little easier to get points. _Hint: change the `if` statement condition so that it checks whether the distance from the player's coordinates to the dot's coordinates is less than a limit you set._
-+ Add a form to the web page so that the player can change the settings himself before the game starts. _Hint: research HTML forms and then look up how to read form input using JavaScript._
++ Add a form to the web page so that the player can change the settings (e.g. the colors, game duration, etc.) before the game starts, as opposed to the hardcoded settings. _Hint: research HTML forms and then look up how to read form input using JavaScript._
 + Enemy dots.
-Add dots that are a different color or shape the reduce the score when the player touches them, instead of increasing it.
+Add dots that are a different color or shape that reduce the score when the player touches them, instead of increasing it.
 + Phone support.
 Right now, you can't play this game on a phone because phones don't have keyboards with arrow keys.
 Try adding two on-screen left and right buttons that trigger the same actions as the arrow keys. _Hint: look up how to add HTML buttons that trigger a JavaScript action._

 There are so many more enhancements you could make.
 Your imagination is the limit!

+### Conclusion

+Congratulations!
+You've done it!

+I hope you learned lots and had fun building this game.
+Thank you for reading my article!

+If you need any help with this project, feel free to contact me!

+Please leave any questions, comments, feedback, or suggestions in the comments below or else [contact me](/#contact).

 ### More Resources to Learn JavaScript